telerik/winforms-docs/controls/chartview/populating-with-data/binding-to-bindinglist.md

 ---
 title: Binding to BindingList
-page_title: Binding to BindingList | ChartView
+page_title: Binding to BindingList - WinForms ChartView Control
-description: BindingList is a generic list type, that provides additional control over list items, i.e. the items in RadChartView can be easily edited, removed or added.
+description: Learn how to bind WinForms ChartView to a BindingList.
 slug: winforms/chartview-/populating-with-data/binding-to-bindinglist
 tags: binding,to,bindinglist
 published: True